13: Prism Library 5.0 for WPF

-The Prism Library, formally named the Composite Application Library in earlier releases, helps architects and developers create applications for Windows Presentation Foundation (WPF), Silverlight, and Windows Phone 7.
-The Prism Library can support those wanting to build a number of application styles with WPF or Silverlight, but it is was primarily constructed for applications composed of discrete, functionally complete pieces that work together to create a single, integrated user interface (UI), often referred to as a composite application.
+The Prism Library helps architects and developers create composite applications for Windows Presentation Foundation (WPF) using the Model-View-ViewModel pattern.
+The Prism Library can support those wanting to build a number of application styles with WPF, but it is was primarily constructed for applications composed of discrete, functionally complete pieces that work together to create a single, integrated user interface (UI), often referred to as a composite application.
 The Prism Library accelerates the development of applications using proven design patterns.

 The Prism Library is primarily designed to help architects and developers create applications that need to accomplish the following:

 - Build clients composed of independent, yet cooperating, modules or pieces.

 - Separate the concerns of module builders from the concerns of the shell developer; by doing this, business units can concentrate on developing domain-specific modules instead of the WPF architecture.

 - Separate the concerns of presentation, presentation logic, and application model through support for presentation model patterns such as Model-View-ViewModel (MVVM).

 - Use an architectural infrastructure to produce a consistent and high quality integrated application.

 When building your application with the Prism Library, you may use the Unity Extensions for the Prism Library and the Unity Application Block (Unity) or the Managed Extensibility Framework (MEF) Extensions for the Prism Library and MEF.
 These are built on the .NET Framework 4.5 for WPF, as shown in the following illustration.

 The Prism Library addresses common requirements for building both composite and non-composite applications on the WPF platform.
 As a whole, the Prism Library accelerates development by providing the services and components to address these needs.